JoranJix/Undressify/README.md

 ### Version 1.57

-- adding extender.lsl with additional functions for the API to bring back functinalities
+- adding extender.lsl with additional functions for the API to bring back functionalities
 - changed internal functrions and made some code optimisation
+- settings stay over updates

 ## INSTRUCTIONS